8 Night 9 Day Punakha Drubchen and Punakha Tshechu

 Day 07: Punakha Tsechu and Punakha-Paro

-Then return back to your hotel and after breakfast get a glimpse of the last day of Punakha tsechu and then travel to Paro with lunch enroute.
+After breakfast get a glimpse of the last day of Punakha tsechu and then travel to Paro with lunch enroute.

 On arrival at Paro visit Rinpung Dzong, built in 1645 to defend the valley against Tibetan invaders.
 The Dzong is now being used as an administration center and school for monks.Then walk down to Rimpung Bridge (Traditonal Bridge), oldest bridge in Bhutan.
 Then visit Farm houses in Paro Valley and a visit to a farm house offers a good glimpse into the lifestyle of a farmer and where you can enjoy authentic Bhutanese dinner.